 - Navient is a leader in education loan management and business processing solutions for education, healthcare and government clients at the federal, state, and local levels.
-We help our clients and millions of Americans achieve financial success through our services and support. - Industry leading student loan servicer supporting the educational and economic development of our customers - Offering products that are focused on helping consumers refinance their education loans at the lower rates they have earned - Providing business processing services for healthcare and non-education related government clients
+We help our clients and millions of Americans achieve financial success through our services and support. - Industry leading education loan manager supporting the economic success of our customers - Offering products that are focused on helping consumers refinance their education loans at the lower rates they have earned - Providing business processing services for healthcare and non-education related government clients